jrihon/thesis/chapters/00_chapter/00_section_03.typ

 )
 $ <eq-hamiltonian-full>
 All uppercase parameters and subscripts pertain to the nuclei, the lowercase ones to the electrons.
-The first term describe the kinetic energy of the movement of the nuclei, the second that of the electrons.
+The first term describe the kinetic energy by the movement of the nuclei, the second that of the electrons.
-The latter three terms describe the potential energy of the atomic system.
-The first term describes the potential experiences between each nucleus and each respective electron.
+The latter three terms describe the potential energy of the system.
+The third term describes the potential energy experienced between each nucleus and each respective electron.
 In other words, the interaction potential between the $I^(t h)$ nucleus and the $i^(t h)$ electron is evaluated.
 Since electrons are negatively charged and the nuclei are positively charged, this can be considered the attraction term.
 The fourth term considers the pairwise evaluation of each electron with all the other electrons in the system.
 The fifth term does the same, but with nuclei instead.
 That is why we consider them the _electronic repulsion_ term and the _nucleic repulsion_ term respectively.
 //
 //

-===== Zeeman effect
+==== Zeeman effect and the quantum numbers
-We have mentioned already that in the field of QM, we study the positioning of the electrons in the vinicity of other electrons and nuclei and try to calculate the energy ($E$) of the system.
-To be accurate, we must understand that the quantity of energy an electron can hold lies in a discrete spectrum.
-This means that electrons only emit photons after absorbing a set amount of energy, be that through heating or light, before releasing it into their environment.

 #figure(
-  image("./figures/orbitals/spectrum.svg", width: 100%),
+//  image("./figures/orbitals/spectrum.svg", width: 100%),
+  image("./figures/orbitals/vert-spectrum.svg", width: 100%),
   caption: [
-    Illustrative example of a spectrum where an electron can absorb energy within most of the visible light spectrum, but can only emit packets of energy in at certain, discrete wavelengths.
-Furthermore, this behaviour changes when induced by a magnetic field.
+    *A.* Illustrative example of the spectrum of an element of the periodic system, where electrons of this atom can absorb energy within most of the visible light spectrum, but can only emit packets of energy at certain, discrete wavelengths.
+Furthermore, this behaviour changes when induced by a magnetic field where 'hidden layers' become revealed.
+    *B.* The principal quantum number $n$ divides the 'shells' of the system, where the 'hidden layers' can be defined through $l$ and $m_l$ which we use describe the energy of the various electrons.
   ]
 ) <fig-zeeman>
+One of the reasons why Quantum Mechanics holds its name is due to the nature of the electrons.
+As we have discussed, this field of study attempts to determine the position of the electron in a system of atoms in order to calculate for its energy.
+What we need to clarify here is that the amount - or quantity - an electron can hold and emit back to the world lies in a discrete spectrum.
+In other words, we can say that an electron can absorb energy until it is 'full' and then expels that energy to the environment  in the form of photons.
+Energy transfer is often done through heating or by light emission.

+//We have mentioned already that in the field of QM, we study the positioning of the electrons in the vinicity of other electrons and nuclei and try to calculate the energy ($E$) of the system.
+To be accurate, we must understand that the quantity of energy an electron can hold lies in a discrete spectrum.
+//This means that electrons only emit photons after absorbing a set amount of energy, be that through heating or light, before releasing it into their environment.
+//
+//Before the effects of the magnetic field were published, the spectra of several elements had already been studied (@fig-zeeman A.).
+However, this was thought to be a property of the atoms themselves.
+The absorption- and emissionspectra of several elements had already been studied (@fig-zeeman A.) but this discrete distribution was initially thought to be a property of the atoms themselves.
+A scientist by the name of Zeeman considered an experiment where a magnetic field would be brought into play when documenting the spectra of particular elements.
+The Zeeman effect showed us that this emission would become split to reveal a discrete subspectrum at certain levels of energy.
+It wasn't understood until later that when the magnetic field was applied to the molecules, it influences the angular momentum of the electron with respect to the nucleus.

+The discrete energy levels were finally categorised into distinct levels that can be computed for using the _quantum numbers_ ($n$, $l$, $m_l$) and formalised into the theory of orbitals we nowadays use to assign the various electrons to discrete levels of energy of a system.
+//We differentiate between three numbers that are to be used to calculate for the energy of a specific electron.
+The principal _n_, the orbital angular momentum _l_ and the magnetic _m#sub("l")_.
+To keep it as simple as possible, the principal quantum numbers determines the level in which the electrons reside in.
+It can be thought of as the atomic model that Niels Bohr proposed, where the electrons circle around in different _shells_ around the nucleus in a fixed orbit.
+The two latter quantum numbers are used to differentiate into sublevels (@fig-zeeman B.) using concepts from spherical harmonics.
-When subjecting electrons to a magnetic field however, we see that the discrete spectrum becomes split.
+//however, we see that the discrete spectrum becomes split.
 As it turns out, the emitted spectra are what we consider to be degenerate and consist of multiple hidden layers that are observable under select conditions.

 ==== Orbital theory
+#let content-1d-distr = [
-===== Probability density
+===== Probability density distribution
+The _Heisenberg's uncertainty principle_ tells us we cannot determine both the position and the momentum of an electron at a given time.
+This stems from either variable to depend on the other one, something we refer to as _conjugate variables_.
+Because of this uncertainty, we will always need to approximate both parameters to the best of our ability.

-The wave function $Psi$ has the particular property that when taking its square $Psi^2$, we receive the probability distribution of the whereabouts of an electron within the x-direction ($x + d x$), under normalised conditions.
-This is formally done taking the complex conjugate ($Psi ^*$) of the wave function and apply the dot product to the wave function ($Psi$) itself.
+The wave function $Psi$ has the particular property that when taking its square $Psi^2$, we get returned with the probability distribution of the whereabouts of an electron (@fig-1d-phisquared).
+This is applied by taking the //complex conjugate ($Psi ^*$) of the wave function and apply the dot product to the wave function ($Psi$).
+]
+#let figure-1d-distr = [
+  #figure(
+    image("./figures/orbitals/1d-distribution.svg", width: 100%),
+    caption: [
+      Illustrative example of squaring the wave function in the x-direction ($x + d x$).
+This distribution is normalised to give the probability.
+    ]
+  ) <fig-1d-phisquared>
+]
+#grid(content-1d-distr, figure-1d-distr, columns: (2fr, 1fr), gutter: 1em) #v(-0.5em)
+complex conjugate ($Psi ^*$) of the wave function and apply the dot product to the wave function ($Psi$) (@eq-1d-phisquared).
 $
 angle.l Psi bar.v Psi angle.r = integral^(+ infinity)_(- infinity) Psi^* (x) Psi (x) d x = 1
+$<eq-1d-phisquared>
+We can extend this to three dimensions and generalise for a set of $N$ electrons.
+In order to get the probability, we normalise the wave function before applying this transformation :
 $
-We can extend this to three dimensions and generalise for a set of electrons :
-$
 angle.l Psi bar.v Psi angle.r = integral ... integral integral integral^(+ infinity)_(- infinity) Psi^* (x_1, y_1, z_1, x_2, y_2 ... z_N) Psi (x_1, y_1, z_1, x_2, y_2 ... z_N) d v_1 ... d v_N = 1
 $ <eq-probability-allelectrons>
-Where we integrate over the volume $v_N$ that describes the location ($x_N, y_N, z_N$) of an electron $e_N$.
+We integrate over the volume $v_N$ that describes the location ($x_N, y_N, z_N$) of an electron $e_N$.
+To summarise, we can describe the probability of finding an electron within a certain space near a proton, which holds a specific amount of energy, by utilising @eq-probability-allelectrons.
-Indeed, with this equation we can describe the chance of encountering an electron within a specific volume in space.
+//we can describe the chance of encountering an electron within a specific volume in space.
 //One thing to keep in mind is that @eq-probability-allelectrons tells us that Vx